-- The Nios II Gen2 Processor Reference Guide defines the processor hardware architecture and features, including the instruction set architecture. - The Embedded Peripherals IP User Guide provides a reference for the peripherals distributed with the Nios II processor.
+- The Nios II Processor Reference Guide defines the processor hardware architecture and features, including the instruction set architecture. - The Embedded Peripherals IP User Guide provides a reference for the peripherals distributed with the Nios II processor.
 This handbook describes the hardware structure and Nios II software drivers for each peripheral. - The Embedded Design Handbook describes how to use the software development tools effectively, and recommends design styles and practices for developing, debugging, and optimizing embedded systems. - The Intel FPGA Knowledge Database is an Internet resource that offers solutions to frequently asked questions with an easy-to-use search engine. - Application notes and tutorials offer step-by-step instructions on using the Nios II processor for a specific application or purpose.
 These documents are available on the Intel FPGA Nios II Processor Documentation web page. - The Nios II EDS documentation launchpad.
 The launchpad is an HTML page installed with the Nios II EDS, which provides links to Nios II documentation, examples, and other resources.
-The way you open the launchpad depends on your software platform. - In the Windows operating system, on the Start menu, point to Programs > Intel FPGA > Nios II EDS, and click Nios II <version> Documentation. - In the Linux operating system, open <Nios II EDS install path>/documents/ index.html in a web browser.
+The way you open the launchpad depends on your software platform. - In the Windows operating system, on the Start menu, point to Programs > Intel FPGA > Nios II EDS, and click Nios II - In the Linux operating system, open <Nios II EDS install path>/documents/index.html in a web browser.

-- Nios II Gen2 Processor Reference Guide For more information on hardware architecture and features, including the instruction set architecture - Embedded Peripherals IP User Guide For more information on hardware structure and Nios II software drivers for each peripheral - Embedded Design Handbook For more information on design styles and practices for developing, debugging, and optimizing embedded systems - Intel FPGA Knowledge Database For more information, refer to the Knowledge Database page of the Intel FPGA website. - Intel FPGA Nios II Processor Documentation
+Nios II Processor Reference Guide

+For more information on hardware architecture and features, including the instruction set architecture

+For more information on hardware structure and Nios II software drivers for each peripheral

+• Embedded Design Handbook

+For more information on design styles and practices for developing, debugging, and optimizing embedded systems
-2.10 Overview of Nios II Embedded Development Revision History

-Date Version Changes

-May 2017 2017.05.08 Maintenance release.

-May 2015 2015.05.14 Initial release.

-Overview of Nios II Embedded Development on page 18
+• Intel FPGA Knowledge Database

+For more information, refer to the Knowledge Database page of the Intel FPGA website.

+• Intel FPGA Nios II Processor Documentation

-3 Getting Started with the Graphical User Interface
+3. Getting Started with the Graphical User Interface